-Depreciation is recognised on the cost of assets (other than freehold land and Capital work-inprogress) less their residual values on Written down value method over the useful lives as prescribed under Schedule II to the Companies Act, 2013, or as per technical assessment, except Plant & Equipments and Leasehold Improvements in Textile division which is depreciated on straight line basis.
+Depreciation is recognised on the cost of Property, Plant & Equipments (other than freehold land and Capital work-in-progress) less their residual values on Written down value method over the useful lives as prescribed under Schedule II to the Companies Act, 2013, or as per technical assessment, except Plant & Equipments and Leasehold Improvements in Textile division which is depreciated on straight line basis.
 Depreciation methods, useful lives and residual values are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.